City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Yeast RollsRapid proof and weak springShorten proof endpoint and prioritize early oven set
+Yeast RollsRapid proof and weak springShorten the proof endpoint and prioritize early oven set so the dough still has lift left in the oven

 Seasonal Prescott Kitchen Notes